 WWDC 2022 dates

-WWDC 2022 starts on June 6 and ends on June 10.
-The annual keynote and State of the Union videos will debut on June 6.
+WWDC 2022 starts on today, June 6, and ends on June 10.
+The annual keynote and State of the Union videos will debut today.
 The keynote is the more public-facing video of the two, while the State of the Union is more geared at developers.

 The Apple Design Awards will also be given out during WWDC 2022.